quickfix-j/quickfixj/README.md

 #### Functional interfaces for receiving messages

-If you prefer to using lambda expressions in handling received messages, then<code>ApplicationFunctionalAdapter</code> or <code>ApplicationExtendedFunctionalAdapter</code> can be used to register reaction to events the application is interested in.
+If you prefer using lambda expressions in handling received messages, then <code>ApplicationFunctionalAdapter</code> or <code>ApplicationExtendedFunctionalAdapter</code> can be used to register reactions to events the application is interested in.

-They also allows registering the interests to a given message type in a type-safe manner.
+They also allow registering the interests in a given message type in a type-safe manner.

 ```
 import quickfix.ApplicationFunctionalAdapter;